jakgibb/phpApiLib/README.md

 Using user ID and password
 ===

-Using Hornbill API's required an authenticated session the first way to create a session it to call session::userlogon
+Using Hornbill API's require an authenticated session.
+To create a session manually, without using API keys and the benefits they bring, you can call the session::userLogon API, providing username and password parameters.
+If you are using userLogon to create a session, rather than an API key, you MUST ensure that you also call session::userLogoff to end the session when your code has finished with it:

 ```
 //-- Initiate XmlmcService instance
 $the_transport = new \Esp\Transport(self::ESP_ADDRESS, "xmlmc", "dav");